leapcode/bitmask-dev/README.rst

   virtualenv venv
   source venv/bin/activate

+(Refer to the `virtualenv documentation` if you're not using bash/zsh/dash).

 All the subsequent commands assume that you have activated the virtualenv.

 Install all the python dependencies::